xbmc/repo-plugins/plugin.video.zdf_de_2016/README.md

 *Features*
 - combined search function over multiple result pages
 - optimized for fast HTML parsing of the zdf.de website
+- video sub-titles, if provided on zdf.de

 *Compatibility*

 This addon was tested with
 - Kodi 16.1 "Jarvis", Confluence Skin, MacOS
-- Kode 17.0 "Krypton" beta 5, Estouchy Skin, MacOS/Linux
+- Kodi 17.0 "Krypton" beta 5, Estouchy Skin, MacOS/Linux

+This addon is known to work with
+- XBMC 13.2 "Gotham", see issue #4

 Have fun.